Hi there, welcome!

 And I have struggled with inner emotional turmoil, in varying degrees, all my life – as a child, as a pre-teen, as a teen, as a young adult, & as an adult.

-For many years I thought I was a “bad” human.
+For many years I thought I was “not a great” human.
 Until I realized I was a human who didn’t have certain skills to enjoy the human-ness of being human!

 Emotions are the rasa (juice) of life.